How to Change the Cursor on a Mac, Chromebook or Windows PC

 - From the newly opened menu, choose Display.

-- Select Cursor to see what features you can change.
+- Select Pointer to see what features you can change.

 You may not be able to change the cursor color, but here’s something you can try.
 If you move the slider next to the Display contrast, you can make the cursor easier to find on the screen.
 The color varies from light to dark.